 Rhian and I decided to do a little warm up by running up the smaller of the 2 sand dunes and ended up starting the race at the front of the pack.
 Eek!

 Surprisingly we didn’t get trampled by the rest of the pack after the starting bell was rung by Rory Mclaggan of Merthyr Mawr Estates.
-Off we went ‘running’ up the sand dune and I probably got about halfway up when my legs had other ideas and walking/climbing seemed to be enough of a challenge.
+We started off running up the sand dune and probably got about halfway up when my legs had other ideas and walking/climbing seemed to be enough of a challenge.

 We made it to the top!
 Hurrah!
 We couldn’t actually speak for a few minutes and my heart felt like it was trying to escape from my chest but we were alive!
 Luckily there is a bit of a bottle neck at the top so we had time to get our breath back before it was time to run again.

-The race took us over sand, through water (lots of water!), muddy trails and fields with glorious views.
-After a few miles we could hear Christmas music and realised that we were coming to the halfway checkpoint.
-The amazing support crew provided us with mulled wine, water, mince pies and shortbread fingers.
+The race took us over sand, through water (lots of water!), muddy trails and fields with glorious views and then we could hear Christmas music.
+We were at the halfway checkpoint and the amazing support crew provided us with mulled wine, water, mince pies and shortbread fingers.
 It was awesome!
 Runners were standing around chatting and mingling while they ate and drank, it was a bit like a Christmas office party.

 Once we had finished drinking and eating, we started the race again and the route took us through a beautiful wooded area.
 From here we went through more water and ended up back on sand then down to the beach.

 The beach was never ending!
-I’m not sure how long we were on it but each marshal said that there was only about a mile to go and there were a lot of marshals along that stretch!
-I felt like I’d been running on the beach forever so I think someone was telling us fibs.
+I’m not sure how long we were on it but each marshal said that there was only about a mile to go.
+I felt like I’d been running on that beach forever so I think someone was telling fibs.
 From the beach we ran along Ogmore River and then we were only ½ mile from the finish.
 The rest of the route was mostly sand but there was a lot more water to come.